Climactic, climatic

 Climactic is the adjective corresponding to climax.
 Climatic is the adjective corresponding to climate.
 The antonym of climactic is anticlimactic (one word, no hyphen).
-Anticlimatic could theoretically work as a word (perhaps to describe the airlessness of outer space), but we can’t find any examples of anticlimatic used this way.
-It’s usually just a misspelling of anticlimactic.
+Anticlimatic could theoretically work as a word (to describe someone or something that opposes climate), but it’s usually just a misspelling of anticlimactic.

 Examples